My Al Capone Museum | home

 (Diane Patricia Capone family photo)

-Di Giovanni will use the cover of being a salesman for Belmonte bros tailoring shop on S. Wabash.
+Di Giovanni will use the cover of being a salesman for the Belmonte bros tailoring shop at 37 S. Wabash.

-After Alfred Lingle's killing, this same shop will be found mentioned in Jake Lingle's effects in a payment and payoff list.
+After Chicago Tribune reporter Alfred 'Jake' Lingle's killing, this same shop will be found mentioned in Lingle's effects in a payment and payoff list.
+By then, his nickname is now 'Cowboy' which is in no part connected to the Western term for it.
+It is used more to describe him as an independant risk taker who ignores the rules.

 Mole and left eye deflection.